In this article, we offer our perspective on the top 10 cybersecurity trends.

 By now you’ve likely come across an email, phone, or text message scam related to Covid-19.
 Or, charities that claim to be assisting front-line workers.
 Worse yet, those who pretend to sell protective equipment, hand sanitizer, or food.

-As the world continues to wait for the future of the virus and lockdowns there’s one thing that’s certain – cybercrime will only continue to increase in 2021.
+As the world continues to wait for the future of the virus and lockdowns there’s one certain thing – cybercrime will only continue to increase.

 Lockdowns have permanently changed everything about how we conduct business.